maxbasic94/WeatherInformer/README.md

 For change temperature unit on "Fahrenheit" click on inscription "Celsius" \
 For change temperature unit on "Celsius" click on inscription "Fahrenheit" \
 For change wind speed unit on "mph" click on inscription "kph" \
-For change wind speed unit on "kph" click on inscription "mph" \
+For change wind speed unit on "kph" click on inscription "mph"

 #### Favourite page
+On "Favourite page" you can see:
+* Input for finding the city you need
+* Your favourite cities

+For search city enter the name of the city in the input field

 ## Folders structure